RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 Rocket.Chat is proud to be a participating mentoring open source organization for [Google Summer of Code 2025](https://summerofcode.withgoogle.com/), helping to usher in a new generation of open source contributors and enthusiasts.

+Join out our  [Google Summer of Code 2025 Team ](https://open.rocket.chat/channel/gsoc2025) and introduce yourself to the community of 500+ right now!
+See [all the exciting projects](https://github.com/RocketChat/google-summer-of-code/edit/main/google-summer-of-code-2025.md#-project-ideas) we are working on this year.

 For timeline, see [Official Google Summer of Code 2025](https://developers.google.com/open-source/gsoc/timeline) Timeline for more details.

 Almost anyone in the world [over 18 years of age](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html) who loves coding and wants to explore the incredible world of open source can join us as a GSoC 2025 contributor.